bazilevs31/bazilevs31.github.io/_posts/2015-04-05-equilibrate-melt.markdown

-FIG. [figMSID]\_ Schematic representation of evolution of Mean Square Internal Distances (MSID) for equilibrated and non-equilibrated polymer melts.
-Upon equilibration chain MSID saturates on correct End-to-End distances that can be directly obtained from number of units in the chain, bond length and chain stiffness
+FIG. [figMSID]\_ Schematic representation of evolution of Mean Square Internal Distances (MSID) for equilibrated and non-equilibrated polymer Melts.
+Upon equilibration chain, MSID saturates on correct End-to-End distances that can be directly obtained from the number of units in the chain, bond length and chain stiffness

 Theoretical aspects of polymer melt equilibration in MD